 - Internet architecture, infrastructure, standards and protocols.
 Management of internet names and numbers.

 - Data governance: data protection, security, data flows, sovereignty and localisation.

 - Internet governance and social issues: gender, human rights, political participation and access to information.

 - Content regulation: self-regulation, oversight boards, national regulation, misinformation and disinformation, and cross-border content regulation and jurisdiction.

-Fellows will participate in a practicum that will simulate a real-life multistakeholder process by tackling a current internet-related policy challenge, with the goal of arriving at an agreed solution in the form of a statement, position or policy brief.
+Fellows participated in a practicum that simulated a real-life multistakeholder process by tackling a current internet-related policy challenge, with the goal of arriving at an agreed solution in the form of a statement, position or policy brief.